mjwhitta/zoom/README.md

 ## Penetration testing

-Zoom allows to you create profiles for commands other than ag/ack/grep.
+Zoom allows to you create profiles for commands other than ag/ack/grep/pt.
 This may make Zoom a friendly tool for Penetration Testers or Security Researchers who are looking for a simple way to store exploits.
 I've included a profile for searching for hard-coded passwords.
-The passwords profile is immutable so if you want to change the regex used, you can run the following command to change the code:
+The passwords profile has a hard-coded pattern so if you want to change the regex used, you can run the following command to change the code:

 ```bash
 $ gem open ruby-zoom